carlosalvesuy/ssh_dummy_shell/README.md

 * When used as relay, with SSH ProxyCommand for example, it maintains the session open until you finish, unlike /bin/false or nologin.
-* When you actually login the account, it just displays the data and a motd.
+* When you actually login the account, it just displays the date and a motd.
 And it keeps running until you close it.

 Features